Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 toc: true
 ---

+## 4.15.2 (2021-09-27) - New endpoint for retrieving active instances
+Altinn Apps now expose a new endpoint for retriveing active instances for a given instance owner.
+The new endpoint can be reached at {org}.apps.altinn.no/{org}/{app}/{instanceOwnerPartyId}/active.

+The change is related to issue [6767](https://github.com/Altinn/altinn-studio/issues/6767).

 ## 4.14.1 (2021-09-22) - 500 error when retrieving non existing instance fixed

 There was a bug causing a 500 response when an request is made towards Get/Instances for a